We would like to express our sincere gratitude to our stockholders and investors for your extremely generous support.

-Regarding consolidated financial result of FY2018 2nd quarter, revenues increased mainly because of the increase in electricity sales revenue due to the effect of fuel cost adjustment system, however, income decreased mainly because of the increase in material expenses due to the increase in fuel prices.
-Regarding consolidated financial result of FY2018, We expect that ordinary income will increase in comparison with the previous year, for the reasons such as the improvement of effect of the time lag of fuel cost adjustment system, and our efforts for business efficiency enhancement.
-We have decided to distribute ¥25 per share as the interim dividends of FY2018, based on our basic policy of continuing with a stable dividend and financial situations.
+Regarding consolidated financial result of FY2019 2nd quarter, revenues increased mainly because of the increase in electricity sales revenue due to the effect of fuel cost adjustment system, however, income decreased mainly because of the increase in material expenses due to the increase in fuel prices.
+Regarding consolidated financial result of FY2019, We expect that ordinary income will decrease in comparison with the previous year, for the reasons such as the decrease in electricity sales and the effect of the time lag of fuel cost adjustment system will get worse due to the increase in fuel prices.
+We have decided to distribute ¥25 per share as the interim dividends of FY2019, based on our basic policy of continuing with a stable dividend and financial situations.

 However, we are still in a severe situation, as there is still no prospect of restarting our Shimane Nuclear Power Station, which will be indispensable for radical recovery of the business base and stabilization of our business.
 We will respond definitely to the new regulatory requirements enacted by the Nuclear Regulation Authority (NRA), and will continue to engage in improving of safety as we make maximal efforts toward operation restart and commissioning while obtaining the understanding of the local people.